TyRawls/portfolio-optimization/docs/_build/html/_sources/about.rst.txt

    Daily stock data in PostgreSQL

-dbt leveraged the ``daily_stock_data`` table to generate additional tables featuring a many-to-many cardinality, all with broader timeframes.
+dbt leveraged the ``daily_stock_data`` table to generate additional tables featuring a many-to-many cardinality, all with broader time frames.
 These tables were created to represent coarser intervals, such as weekly, monthly, quarterly, and yearly periods, through transformations facilitated by dbt.

 * ``company_stock__daily_stock_data``